helloserve/adventofcode/2016/README.md

 ### Day 8

 A very cool challenge managing the memory buffer of a small screen.
 Biggest problems here was good range checking and circular indexing.
 Added a screen dump for debugging which came in handy in part 2 of the challenge.

+### Day 9

+This is getting somewhat tricky now.
+The first part wasn't easy per sè, but I got it done pretty solidly through a TDD approuch.
+However, with the twist in part 2, and the resulting recursion running into the memory exception, I ended up copying the part 1 code and altering it completely to work with `long` variables exclusively.
+That got it done, and of course it executes significantly faster too.